anthonythorne/plugin-gutenberg-blocks/README.md

 This section details the beginning of the setup within your plugin.

 1. Place a copy of this directory within your plugins.
-1. Rename the files and strings.
+1. Rename the files and strings for the plugins name etc.
 1. Navigate to the plugin directory and run the commands for the build.
+This is assuming its still called `plugin-gutenberg-blocks`

 ```bash
 cd wp-content/plugins/plugin-gutenberg-blocks